jake-g00dwin/seecube_sdk_python_wrapper/README.md

 least the external interface as it's pretty much the standard for offering interoperability between programming langauges.

+A secondary option is the pybind11 library, which is meant for writting bindings for CPP but does introduce a external dependency.

 ## Requirements

 ## Usage